Sexuality and gender identity–based cultures: Gay liberation movement (1969-1980s)

+In 1984, the International March on the United Nations for Gay and Lesbian Freedom took place where protestors marched from Sheridan Square to Dag Hammarskjold Plaza across from the UN in a demonstration to demand an end to discrimination against gays and lesbians.

+Recent developments and political backlash

+In the United States there has been a rise in political backlash towards LGBTQ activism.
+During Trump's first presidency he implemented policies such as the transgender military ban and the rollback of nondiscrimination protections impacting both queer and transgender populations.
+This moment emphasized the limitations of earlier advocacy that focused on assimilation including marriage equality and military inclusion.
+These efforts often favored white, cisgender, and middle-class people while excluding other minority groups.
+Scholar Zein Murib argues for a more intersectional, community-oriented approach to activism: an approach that recognizes how race, class, immigration status, and gender identity structure LGBTQ life.
+LGBTQ advocacy continues to shift with political and cultural environments with ongoing debate on how inclusion and representation may shape the future.

 LGBTQ+ organizations

 Numerous organizations emerged in the 20th and 21st centuries to advance LGBTQ+ rights globally.
 The Human Rights Campaign (HRC) and Lambda Legal are U.S. organizations focused on advancing legal protections and promoting social acceptance for LGBTQ+ individuals, particularly those who are transgender, people of color, or living with HIV, to ensure they are recognized as full and equal citizens.
 International Lesbian, Gay, Bisexual, Trans, and Intersex Association (ILGA) campaigns for freedom and equality for all, regardless of sexual orientation or gender identity, across continents.
 OutRight Action International supports LGBTQ+ individuals in restrictive regions, engaging in advocacy, providing legal aid for asylum seekers, and leading crisis interventions for LGBTQ+ communities.